List of drugs banned by the World Anti-Doping Agency: Exogenous anabolic androgenic steroids

 Drugs with similar structures and biological activity are also banned because new designer drugs of this sort are always being developed in order to beat the drug tests.

 Caffeine, a stimulant known to improve performance, is currently not on the banned list.
-It was listed until 2004, with a maximal allowed level of 12 micrograms per millilitre urine.
+It was listed until 2004, with a maximum allowed level of 12 micrograms per millilitre urine.

 Endogenous anabolic androgenic steroids

 The following substances, ordinarily produced naturally in the body, are prohibited when administered from outside the body.